Adenuga-Adeyemi/Adenuga-Adeyemi/README.md

 ---
 ## About Me

-I am a passionate Data Analyst and Academic Writer based in Lagos, Nigeria.
+I am a passionate Data Analyst and Academic Writer based in Lagos, Nigeria, with over 6 years of experience delivering assistance in academic work, published articles, NVQ assessments, and technical writing.
 I specialize in transforming complex data into clear insights that drive smarter decisions.
 With expertise in tools like SPSS, Office Packages (Excel, Word, PowerPoint, Access, Outlook), SQL, Power BI, Python, and Tableau, I enjoy working on projects related to Health Informatics, helping organizations and individuals understand and leverage their data for better outcomes.

-As an academic writer, I focus on creating well-researched articles and reports, academic writing, such as Course work assessments, Module Assessments, Project Proposals, Thesis/Dissertations, Project Methodologies, Proof reading and Editing, Research Methodologies, and PowerPoint Presentations, etc. I have published on platforms like Medium, where I share my thoughts and findings on data analysis, health informatics, and peace advocacy.
+As an academic writer, I focus on creating well-researched articles and reports, including coursework assessments, Module Assessments, Project Proposals, Thesis/Dissertations, Project Methodologies, proofreading and Editing, Research Methodologies, and PowerPoint Presentations.
+I have published on platforms like Medium, where I share my thoughts and findings on data analysis, health informatics, and peace advocacy.

 I am committed to promoting peace and positive change in my community, believing that data-driven solutions can play a crucial role in solving societal challenges.